ToolVS

 Is Power BI better than Tableau?

-Power BI is better for organizations in the Microsoft ecosystem who need affordable BI at scale.
+Power BI is better for Microsoft 365 organizations needing affordable BI at scale.
 Tableau is better for dedicated data teams needing the most powerful visualizations.
 Power BI wins 7-5 overall thanks to its $10/user/month price.

 Which is cheaper?